 - Gently pour the batter into the prepared pan and tap it on the counter a couple times to remove any large air pockets.

 - Bake in the middle of the oven at 375 F until the cake is risen and a toothpick inserted in the center comes out clean, about 26 minutes.
-Be careful not to overbake, as the cake will be dry.
+Be careful not to overbake, as that will make it dry.

-- As soon as the cake comes out of the oven, run a thin knife around the edge of the cake and turn it out onto a flat surface and let it rest there for 10 seconds or so.
-This will help flatten the domed top of the cake.
+- As soon as the cake comes out of the oven, run a thin knife around the edge and turn it out onto a flat surface and let it rest there for 10 seconds or so.
+This will help flatten the domed top.
 Then, turn the cake right side up and place on a wire cooling rack until completely cold, approximately 1 hour.

 Making the Apricot Glaze (15 minutes + setting time)

-- Once the cake has cooled completely, carefully slice off the domed top with a serrated knife, then slice the cake in half to create two layers.
+- Once the cake has cooled completely, carefully slice off the domed top with a serrated knife, then slice it in half to create two layers.

 - Place the apricot preserves in a small saucepan over medium heat.
 Stir until warm and melted, only adding a little water if the preserves are too thick.
 Press the preserves through a sieve with a spoon to remove the lumps of fruit.

-- Spread about 1/3 of the preserves on top of one of the cakes, then place the other layer on top.
-Pour the remaining apricot glaze on top and smooth over the top and sides of the cake with an angled spatula.
+- Spread about ⅓ of the preserves on top of one of the cakes, then place the other layer on top.
+Pour the remaining apricot glaze on top and smooth over the top and sides with an angled spatula.
 Leave to set completely.

-Making the Chocolate Ganache (20 minutes + setting time)
+Making the Ganache (20 minutes + setting time)

 - Pour the heavy whipping cream into a small saucepan set over medium heat.
 Heat until steamy and just barely bubbling, then immediately remove from the heat and dump in the dark chocolate.
 Whisk until smooth.
 Let the ganache cool for a minute or two until slightly thickened, but still pourable.

 - Place the cake on a wire cooling rack set over a cookie sheet.
-Pour the ganache evenly over the top and sides of the cake, allowing the excess to drip off the rack onto the cookie sheet below.
+Pour the ganache evenly over the top and sides, allowing the excess to drip off the rack onto the cookie sheet below.
 Leave to set completely.
-Your finger should not stick to the chocolate when it’s set.
+Your finger should not stick to the ganache when it's set.

-- Sachertorte keeps the best at room temperature.
-It tastes the best when eaten during the first 2 days after being cut.
+- Store at room temperature.
+The cake tastes the best when eaten during the first 2 days after being cut.